webcd/lightwords/NOTES.md

 # NOTES

 The TODO list is now on Trello.
-See [this board](https://trello.com/b/a3iZuRtE/lightwords).
+See [this private board](https://trello.com/b/a3iZuRtE/lightwords).

-## SUPPORTED PLUGINS

-- wordpress-seo (aka Yoast)
-- wp-sitemap-page
-- HTML Editor Syntax Highlighter
-- autoptimize (JS/CSS concatenation)
-- a3 Lazy Load (excluded classes : "attachment-woocommerce_thumbnail")
-- WooCommerce Products Filter (WOOF)
-- WooSwipe (single product image slider)
-- Smart Slider 3

 ## WEBPACK DOC